isayani-78/Caesar-Cipher-Generator/README.md

 # Caesar Cipher - Python Implementation

 ## 📌 Project Description
-This is a simple Python implementation of the **Caesar Cipher** encryption technique.
+The **Caesar Cipher** is one of the oldest known encryption techniques.
+It works by shifting each letter of the plaintext by a fixed number of positions in the alphabet.
-It works by shifting each character in the message by a fixed number of positions in a defined character set.
+This tool enhances it by adding auto-decryption and brute-force cracking for educational and security learning purposes.

 ## ⚡ Features
 - Supports **letters (uppercase & lowercase)**